dkallen78/math-trainer/logBlog.md

 I'm finding that I need to make my problemTester program a little bit more versatile, so I'm going to try ot put some work in on that this week to make it more useful and maybe a little prettier.

 I still need a notification system but I'm focused on these other issues for now.

+## Update 2023-04-28

+### 22:30

+I spent most of the time I had available to work on making distribution curves flat.
+It's not too hard once you figure out what's causing them, and it's fun to think about different ways of arriving at similar solutions.

+I was also all set to start on Addition - Compensation skills when I realized that they had subtraction built into them so I started building out the subtraction skill tree as well.
+Looking for inspiration, I went back to the CCSS, so I'm starting to align some of my problem types with those.

+I got a few responses to my reddit inquiry about helping or providing input on my progressions but I don't think most of them looked because they just sent me to read some other resources.
+Still, it's always good to go back to the academic papers because there's a lot of good stuff in there.

+### Issues

+I made my Problem Tester a tad more useful but it's not any prettier.

+I still need a notification system.